marvinabiewa-cloud/aws-static-site/README.md

 - How to configure S3 for static site hosting
 - How to manage custom domains with Route 53
 - How to set public access policies safely
-- The basics of SSL and CDN with CloudFront
 - Best practices for documenting and sharing cloud projects

 ## 📜 License